-Underfloor insulation stops heat from being lost in winter and cool air being lost in summer through the flooring material.
-Even a completely sealed floor will allow the heat and cold to escape, and the greater the temperature difference is between outside and inside, the more you’ll notice that there’s something missing – namely underfloor insulation.
-It is not easy to estimate the energy savings of floor insulation upfront in dollar terms, but a 10% reduction in energy use is most likely a conservative estimate.
-In winter time, you can expect the savings to be significantly higher!
+Underfloor insulation stops heat (and cooling) being lost through the flooring material.
+Even a completely sealed floor will allow the heat and cold to escape, and the greater the temperature difference is between outside and inside, the more you’ll notice that there’s something missing – namely underfloor insulation!

-Immediate Benefits of Floor Insulation
+Immediate Benefits of Underfloor Insulation

 Chilly floorboards in winter time, possibly even hints of a draught coming up from beneath the house – these are the typical symptoms of un-insulated flooring, and underfloor insulation batts should be in your sights.
 The effects can be noticed in summer time also – the air-cons on full, the indoor thermometer shows chilly 22 degrees… but the floor still feels warm?
 The great thing about underfloor insulation for timber floors is that it instantly addresses these issues.
 From day one, you will notice that the floorboards temperature now corresponds closely to the room air-temperature.
 When you heat up the room, the floor warms up also.
 When the room is cooled down, the floor temperature follows.
 In winter time this can mean the difference between 1 and 3 pairs of socks!

-Long Term Benefits of Under Floor Insulation
+Long Term Benefits of Underfloor Insulation

 Whether you opt for polyester rolls strapped to the side of the underfloor joists, or glasswool batts slotted up in-between the joists and secured with a few rows of tape or strapping – you can be sure that the benefits of underfloor insulation are long term.
-Aside from the obvious increase in comfort, thermal insulation is also proven to deliver significant energy savings, in particular in the warmest and coldest months of the year, where you will now be able to operate your indoor air-con and heating appliances on a lower setting, with the same result.
+Aside from the obvious increase in comfort, thermal underfloor insulation is also proven to deliver significant energy savings, in particular in the warmest and coldest months of the year, where you will now be able to operate your indoor air-con and heating appliances on a lower setting, with the same result.
 It isn’t always easy to estimate the exact energy savings upfront in dollar terms, but a 10% reduction in energy use from the underfloor insulation alone, is most likely a conservative estimate.
 In winter time, you can expect the savings to be significantly higher.
-Floor insulation is also an effective solution for warmer and drier New Zealand homes.
+Floor insulation is also an effective solution for warmer and drier Australian homes.

 When undertaking any job on a building site, the first thing to consider is safety.
 While installing floor insulation may not seem like the most dangerous of tasks, it does come with its own set of hazards.